hunainmuneer/golden-era-of-video-games/README.md

 # Data:

-The database contains two tables.
-Each table has been limited to 400 rows for this project, but you can find the complete dataset with over 13,000 games on Kaggle.
+- The database contains two tables.
+Each table has been limited to 400 rows for this project
+- You can find the complete dataset with over 13,000 games on Kaggle or in my repo

+# Result:

+- notebook.ipynb contains the SQL code for the following findings:
+  1. Top 10 best selling video games since 1977
+  2. 10 years with the highest average critic score
+  3. Golden Years; years where critics and users broadly agreed that games released were highly rated

+# Schema of the tables used for this analysis

 ### `game_sales` table